 Chocolate is always at the top of my list of favorite dessert flavors, however white chocolate doesn’t always come to mind – let’s fix that!

 If you’re like me and find white chocolate chips to be a little on the sweet side, be sure to reduce the amount of chips added to this recipe.
 I’ve noted a range of 1 to 2 cups of white chocolate chips in the recipe, so you can can decide what you like best.
 Somewhere in between, around 1 1/2 cups is the perfect amount for me.
 But don’t skimp on the macadamia nuts however, so good!

-We use unsweetened, finely shredded coconut in this cookie recipe.
+We use unsweetened, finely shredded coconut in these macadamia nut cookies.